niiknow/docker-hostingbase/README.md

 # docker-hostingbase
-Based off https://github.com/phusion/baseimage-docker, this image contain base requirement for installation of various language and framework including: dotnet, python, and php.
-Ideal base image for hosting panels.
+Based off https://github.com/phusion/baseimage-docker, this primarily build to include v8js and other common runtimes.

 ## sshd
 For convienience, sshd is enabled by default; just don't expose docker port 22 if you don't want to use sshd.